Skip to main content

 Treatment Response Monitoring

 During treatment, patients need to be monitored to check their response to therapy.
 Response to treatment is important in predicting long-term outcomes.
-Patients who fail to reach complete remission with first-line treatment have a worse prognosis, so there is great value in identifying these patients early in the course of their disease.
+Patients who do not reach complete remission with first-line treatment have a worse prognosis, so there is great value in identifying these patients early in the course of their disease.

 Imaging tests are used to distinguish between tumor and fibrous (scar) tissue.
 PET-CT scans help doctors determine if the disease is responding to treatment.
 PET-CT has become the standard method for assessment of treatment response in most types of lymphoma.

-The Deauville score, based on a five-point scale developed in 2009, is now an internationally recognized way of using PET-CT to assess treatment response.
+The Deauville score, based on a five-point scale is the internationally recognized way of using PET-CT to assess treatment response.
 This scale determines the “FDG uptake” (the absorption of this radioactive material by tissues) in the involved sites.
 The Deauville score is then used to determine if any treatment modifications are needed.

 Minimal/measurable residual disease (MRD) refers to cancer cells that may remain in the body after treatment ends.
 Besides the use of PET-CT scans to identify residual disease, there are other methods that are under study which may be used to complement these imaging techniques.